Data-Transparency-Task-Force/architecture-planning/README.md

 ![Henry](img/FullSizeRender.jpeg)

 ## Metric (DTS??) - The metric itself should instill confidence.
-Calculations should be as transparent as possible.
+Calculations should be as transparent as possible

 1) Current colloquial metric is number of people deceased - lags several weeks behind what's happening